All-China Women's Federation: 1976–1990: Reform and Opening Up

 Following the Cultural Revolution, the All-China Women's Federation began to prioritize protecting women's rights and promoting equality over its responsibilities as an organ of the party.
 While the ACWF was responsible for communicating how the CCP had helped the women's movement, they also began to critique the previous actions taken during the women's movement as having been unsuccessful in the face of China's dominant patriarchy.
 The ACWF increasingly studied women's movements in other countries, and held debates that transcended the parameters set by the CCP.
 ACWF campaigns became more diverse as they attempted to meet the disparate needs of the urban population and the rural population.
 While the ACWF continues to toe the party line, it is no longer involved in mass political campaigns.
 The party officially declared the ACWF a supervisory body in the early 1990s, so the ACWF is responsible for analyzing that effectiveness of the government in promoting women's rights.
 It was also approved to found for-profit businesses in 1992, so it less reliant on government financing, and more autonomous in setting its own agenda.

 The new focus was on women's self-discovery; and the ACWF launched the Four Self Campaign consisting of: self-respect, self-confidence, self-improvement, and self-reliance.
 An example of the ACWF balancing its government responsibilities with its responsibility to the women of China can be seen in the one-child policy.
 The ACWF was responsible for publicizing the policy and its content, but questioned if the policy respected the rights of women.
 In the end, the ACWF settled on requesting that its cadres comply with the law to set a good example for the country, to promote the One-Child policy to the Chinese women, and to strongly condemn any coercive action related to the policy.

+In 1979, the ACWF established the History of Chinese Women's Movement Compilation Committee and Research Office.
+This body compiled and published historical material and analysis of the women's movement, which it circulated as a journal from 1981 to 1986.